🎯 10 Best Newsletter Ads This Week (Mar 28-Apr 3)

 How to apply this concept:

-Showcase your subscriber numbers when theyâre impressive â social proof remains one of the most powerful conversion tools available.
+Don’t hide impressive subscriber numbers.
+Social proof remains one of the most powerful conversion tools available.

 9. The Mommy

-đ Watch in full here
+👉 Watch in full / Subscribe page

 Why this works: